mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/sdk/auth.md

 This means that it is using relative URLs as it is expecting to run in the browser behind the MindSphere API gateway so it will call e.g. `/api/identitymanagement/v3/Users` instead of `https://gateway.eu1.mindsphere.io/api/identitymanagement/v3/Users`.

-You can simplify your local development by using the mindsphere <a href="../development-proxy.html">development proxy</a> when using this authorizer.
+You can simplify your local development by using the MindSphere <a href="../development-proxy.html">development proxy</a> when using this authorizer.
 You need to redirect the `/api/**` calls of your application to use the the development proxy which is running on `http://localhost:7707`.

 ### Code Sample